Skip to main content Accessibility information

 Research

-My primary research interests are in the field of translational neuropsychology, particularly with regards to improving outcomes for children and adults with vision impairment and sensory processing disorders caused by brain injury or neurodivergence
+My primary research interests are in the field of translational neuropsychology, particularly with regards to improving outcomes for children and adults with vision impairment and sensory processing disorders caused by brain injury or neurodivergence.
+I also have a special interest in tele-rehabilitation and the gamification of therapy and support strategies.

 Publications